Nan-x3/Bank-Sim/README.md

 ###### 1. CREATE NEW ACCOUNT -
 You can create a new account that gets added to a file created which stores all the data in binary file handling format.
 This was what we found to be the most reliable form of storing data.
 You have to add your info which incluedes -
-A. Preferred Account Number
+1. Preferred Account Number
-B. Name
+2. Name
-C. Initial Money To Be Deposited
+3. Initial Money To Be Deposited
-D. Mobile Number
+4. Mobile Number
-E. E-mail Information
+5. E-mail Information

 ###### 2. DEPOSIT MONEY -
 You can add money to your account after typing in the correct account number you gave when making the account.
 This then allows you to access your money and add more money.